Open Source · Apache 2.0

 # Step 2: Redact everything in residue

-$ warden sweep --redact
+$ prismor sweep --redact

 # Creates vault, masks 840 secrets.
 Config files untouched.